by Frank Huang | January 21, 2019

 First, leadership must set quantifiable goals.
 This requires that leaders and key stakeholders agree on an end goal.
 Is it to be nth place in market share?
 To hit a target top or bottom line compound annual growth rate (CAGR)?
 Or exit through a sale?
 From there, leadership must work backward to identify a suitable value proposition and lead conversations between all department heads to ensure operational acceptance.
 The underwriting result of these conversations should be specifics with which to flesh out underwriting guidelines –including but not limited to what industries, states, occupations, and demographics they should expect to come through the sales pipeline.

 Second, underwriting must consider all risks simultaneously.
-In most PEOs, especially larger ones, each of WC, health benefits, EPLI, and credit areas will have their own underwriter.
-Each will assess their own risk area independent of the others.
+Many PEOs have separate underwriting decisions when it comes to workers’ compensation and health.
 This is not optimal, and can result in on-boarding prospects that actually hinder the company’s overall objectives, such as by writing business because one piece is profitable despite the client being collectively unprofitable.
 Utilizing analytics can help the company underwrite all risks simultaneously, providing instantaneous performance expectations that can inform and support the underwriter’s decisions.

 The benefit from this type of analytics and holistic approach cannot be overstated, and most PEO operators know this intuitively.
 Day-in and day-out, PEOs must decide whether or not to write business that is not in their proverbial sweet spot.
 The PEO may anticipate making money in one risk area but lose money in another.
 While this is true, the entire picture is actually more complicated and involves a variety of different factors.
 We will touch upon this more in the “Pricing” article to come.